Great Mosque of Xi'an: Chinese style

 East to west axis plan of the mosque, with the prayer hall at the west end, minaret building in the middle and the entrance from the east.

 Overall, the mosque, like the majority of Chinese mosques built between the Ming and Qing periods, combines a traditional Chinese architectural form with Islamic functionality.
-Though the mosque was constructed using traditional Chinese forms, unlike most buildings that follow a north–south axis in accordance with feng shui (most Chinese religious buildings has its gates open in the north direction), the mosque is oriented toward west, the direction of Mecca, with its entrance from the east.
+Though the mosque was constructed using traditional Chinese forms, unlike most buildings that follow a north–south axis in accordance with feng shui (most Chinese religious buildings have their gates open in the north direction), the mosque is oriented toward west, the direction of Mecca, with its entrance from the east.
 The mosque's complex Chinese axis plan with the prayer hall located at the west-end is distinguished from the traditional square or rectangular complex plans with the prayer hall located at the center.

 Calligraphy in both Chinese and Perso-Arabic script appears throughout the complex.
 The Arabic texts, such as the Shahada, can be seen written in the Sini calligraphic style, which is the style of Arabic calligraphy using Chinese-influenced medium, such as the usage of the Chinese ink brush for writing.